R6 Class for processing a catchment to make a Dynamic TOPMODEL

 Details

-The algorithm passed through the cells in increasing height.
-For measures of flow length to the channel are computed.
-The shortest length (minimum length to channel through any flow path), the dominant length (the length taking the flow direction with the highest fraction for each pixel on the path) and expected flow length (flow length based on sum of downslope flow lengths based on fraction of flow to each cell) and band (strict sequence to ensure that all contributing cell have a higher band value).
-By definition cells in the channel that have no land area have a length (or band) of NA.
+The algorithm passes through the cells in the DEM in increasing height.
+Three measures of flow length to the channel are computed.
+The shortest length (minimum length to channel through any flow path), the dominant length (the length taking the flow direction with the highest fraction for each pixel on the path) and expected flow length (flow length based on sum of downslope flow lengths based on fraction of flow to each cell).
+By definition cells in the channel that have no land area have a length of NA.

 Method classify()